percona/psmdb-docs/docs/comparison.md

-# Percona Server for MongoDB Feature Comparison
+# Percona Server for MongoDB feature comparison

 Percona Server for MongoDB 4.2 is based on [MongoDB 4.2](https://docs.mongodb.com/manual/introduction/).
 Percona Server for MongoDB extends MongoDB Community Edition to include the functionality that is otherwise only available in MongoDB Enterprise Edition.